lucchesi-sec/powershell-automation/docfx_project/articles/ARCHITECTURE.md

-# Architecture of PowerShell Enterprise Automation Platform
+# Architecture of PowerShell Automation Platform

 ## Table of Contents
 - [Overview](#overview)